Ashen-MG/international-interest-in-sport/README.md

 4. Gunicorn3

 ### Database
-New database shuold be created with WIN1252 encoding.
+New database should be created with WIN1252 encoding.
 Migrating to a new server should clone latest stored data from the previous server.

 ### Frontend